aprilxblack/di-workshop-09-files/README.md

 answer the following questions:

 - **What is JSON?**
+It stands for 'JavaScript Object Notation' and it's a lightweight data interchange format, that it's easy for humans to read and write, and for machines to parse and generate.
 - **What’s it used for?**
+It's used for data interchange
 - **What does it look like?**
+It's basically a collection of name/value pairs (kinda like an object in js) or an ordered list of values (array/list in most languages).
+It's written in that way so that other languages are happy with it
-- **Where have we seen it before?**
+- **Where have we seen it before?** package.json

 Take a look at `shopping-basket.json` and familiarise yourself with it's contents.
 This is JSON data for a shopping cart.
 It is an object with one